Candide Thovex: American media

 Thovex continues to be very popular in the American ski community, finishing in one of the top 3 places in the 2014, 2015 and 2016 editions of the Powder Magazine Readers Poll.

 He has won the Annual Men's Powder Poll four times, three times in a row in 2017, 2018 and 2019 after his win at the inaugural Powder Poll in 2000.
 (29).

 Candide Invitational

 Thovex is the organizer of the Candide Invitational in his hometown of La Clusaz, a competition which gathers freestyle skiing and snowboarding's best talents.

-The event was first held in the La Balme area of La Clusaz in 2002, and was last held in 2007.
+The event was first held in the Balme area of La Clusaz in 2002, and was last held in 2007.

 Candide Collection

 In 2020, Thovex launched Candide Collection, a collection of outerwear, apparel and accessories.

 Filmography

 He has appeared in many movies, including the Rastafaride series.